 - Use accelerants when needed.
 Alcohol, lighter fluid, and gasoline are all fluids that can help your fire when added to tinder.
 Be careful.
 These liquids flare up aggressively.

 - Give yourself plenty of time.
-In cold or wet conditions, getting a fire going can take several hours.
-Make sure you have enough daylight to get the job done.
+Getting a fire going can take several hours in cold or wet conditions.
+So make sure you have enough daylight to get the job done.

 - Give the fire plenty of oxygen.
 When you are dealing with a small ember, oxygen is the key.
 Gently blow on it or fan it.
 The added oxygen will help it to flare up.